 You're a new board member (this is your 2nd meeting) of a thriving youth focused violence prevention organization located in San Jose and primarily serves San Jose and the surrounding areas in Santa Clara county.

 Quick facts:

 Organization founded in 2008

-Staffing: 40 Staff (mix of full/part time); 200 - 300 volunteers and youth leaders annually.
+Staffing: 40 Staff (about 30 full time and 10 part time); 200 - 300 volunteers and youth leaders annually.

 Financials (they are on a calendar year fiscal year)